Financial Advice Pricing: 5 Questions To Ask Before Setting Up Your Pricing Capability 🙋

 PRICE ADVICE: It is important to have subject matter advisers contribute additional price advice to the design process, including price advice on team structure, diversity, specialist hiring processes, talent evaluation and assessment, and software integration processes.
 We’ve seen several good pricing teams set up to fail.

-A study published in the Journal of Financial Counseling and Planning reported that the contributions of financial counselors to provide financial advice to clients through service activities can improve financial decision-making.
+A study published in the Journal of Financial Counseling and Planning reported that the contributions of financial counsellors to providing financial advice to clients through service activities can improve financial decision-making.

 Still, there are other options to choose from, without having to spend a lot.

 1. There are specialist firms located in regional and outer suburban areas that work with small businesses.
 Most of them charge a percentage-based fee from your investment performance, for instance, rather than fixed fees.

 2. Others have taken advantage of the digitalisation of businesses as a cost-effective alternative.
 On the downside, the services will also be limited.
 They may provide short courses on finance and pricing, but discussions are limited to managing debt, taxes, and budgets, for instance.
 While other complex and personalised topics on investments are excluded.